tibbotech/TPS2L_Screen_Capture/README.md

 The files that is required to be included in the project are:

-1. screengrabber.tbs
+1. scap.tbs

-2. screengrabber.tbh
+2. scap.tbh

-3. screengrabber.html
+3. scap.html

-4. bmpfile.html
+4. scap_bmpfile.html

 5. socket library